Classifying spaces of finite groups of tame representation type: Polynomial versus exponential growth

 \begin{theorem} For a finite group $G$, the loop space homology $H_*\Omega BG\phat$ grows either at most polynomially or at least semi-exponentially. \end{theorem}

 Examples are given in Levi~\cite{Levi:1996a,Levi:1997a} of groups for which the homology contains a free algebra on two variables, so that the growth is exponential.
+We shall display a slightly easier example in Section~\ref{se:exp-finite}.
 No examples are currently known where the growth is at least semi-exponential but not exponential.

 \begin{remark} A discussion of various derived notions of complete intersections, in the context of polynomial versus semi-exponential growth, can be found in Benson, Greenlees and Shamir~\cite{Benson/Greenlees/Shamir:2013a}, Greenlees, Hess and Shamir~\cite{Greenlees/Hess/Shamir:2013a}.
 The hope is that for spaces of the form $BG\phat$ with $G$ a finite group, these notions coincide, and describe when $H_*\Omega BG\phat$ has at most polynomial growth. \end{remark}